Lysimachus: Diadochi

 Feeling that Seleucus was becoming dangerously powerful, Lysimachus now allied himself with Ptolemy, marrying his daughter Arsinoe II of Egypt.
 Amastris, who had divorced herself from him, returned to Heraclea.
-When Antigonus' son Demetrius I renewed hostilities (297 BC), during his absence in Greece, Lysimachus seized his towns in Asia Minor, but in 294 BC concluded a peace whereby Demetrius was recognized as ruler of Macedonia.
+When Antigonus's son Demetrius I renewed hostilities (297 BC), during his absence in Greece, Lysimachus seized his towns in Asia Minor, but in 294 BC concluded a peace whereby Demetrius was recognized as ruler of Macedonia.
 He tried to carry his power beyond the Danube, but was defeated and taken prisoner by the Getae king Dromichaetes (or Dromihete), who, however, set him free in 292 BC on amicable terms in return for Lysimachus surrendering the Danubian lands he had captured.
 Demetrius subsequently threatened Thrace, but had to retire due to a sudden uprising in Boeotia and an attack from King Pyrrhus of Epirus.

 In 287 BC, Lysimachus and Pyrrhus in turn invaded Macedonia and drove Demetrius out of the country.
 Lysimachus left Pyrrhus in possession of Macedonia with the title of king for around seven months before Lysimachus invaded.
-For a short while the two ruled jointly but in 285 BC Lysimachus expelled Pyrrhus, seizing complete control for himself.
+For a short while, the two ruled jointly but, in 285 BC, Lysimachus expelled Pyrrhus, seizing complete control for himself.

 Tetradrachm of Lysimachus.
 The Greek inscription reads: ΒΑΣΙΛΕΩΣ ΛΥΣΙΜΑΧΟΥ "[coin] of King Lysimachus".

 Later years

-Domestic troubles embittered the last years of Lysimachus’ life.
+Domestic troubles embittered the last years of Lysimachus’s life.
 Amastris had been murdered by her two sons; Lysimachus treacherously put them to death.
 On his return, Arsinoe II asked the gift of Heraclea, and he granted her request, though he had promised to free the city.
-In 284 BC Arsinoe, desirous of gaining the succession for her sons in preference to Lysimachus’ first child, Agathocles, intrigued against him with the help of Arsinoe's paternal half-brother Ptolemy Keraunos; they accused him of conspiring with Seleucus to seize the throne, and Agathocles was put to death.
+In 284 BC, Arsinoe, desirous of gaining the succession for her sons in preference to Lysimachus’s first child, Agathocles, intrigued against him with the help of Arsinoe's paternal half-brother Ptolemy Keraunos; they accused him of conspiring with Seleucus to seize the throne, and Agathocles was put to death.

 This atrocious deed by Lysimachus aroused great indignation.
 Many of the cities of Asia Minor revolted, and his most trusted friends deserted him.
 The widow of Agathocles and their children fled to Seleucus, who at once invaded the territory of Lysimachus in Asia Minor.
 In 281 BC, Lysimachus crossed the Hellespont into Lydia and at the decisive Battle of Corupedium was killed.
-After some days his body was found on the field, protected from birds of prey by his faithful dog.
-Lysimachus' body was given over to another son, Alexander, by whom it was interred at Lysimachia.
+After some days, his body was found on the field, protected from birds of prey by his faithful dog.
+Lysimachus's body was given over to another son, Alexander, by whom it was interred at Lysimachia.

 Marriages and children

-Lysimachus was married three times and his wives were:
+Lysimachus was married three times; his wives were: